 Planning for tomorrow is time well spent.
 But worrying about what might happen tomorrow is a foolish use of our time.
 When we worry we close our eyes and ears and cannot see or hear our Heavenly Father at work in our lives.
 So what do we do?

 First, we must release the problem to the Lord in prayer.
 We must hand the problem to Him as a quarterback hands off the football to a running back.
-The football can get to its final destination when it is let go.
+The football can only get to its final destination when it is let go.

 Second, we must fix our thoughts on the power of God to solve the problem.
 We must allow His Spirit to guide us and give us insight to solve the problem.